google/xls/docs_src/tools.md

 Proven! elapsed: 115.419669ms
 ```

+!!!
+NOTE
-NOTE: Currently an error code is returned if it cannot be proven, but it does
+    Currently an error code is returned if it cannot be proven, but it does
     not dump a counterexample to terminal.
 A temporary workaround is to use
     `--alsologtostderr --v=1` until that functionality is completed.

 ## [`dslx/dslx_fmt`](https://github.com/google/xls/tree/main/xls/dslx/dslx_fmt.cc)